-Jake Heflin is an enrolled member of the Osage Nation.
+Jake Heflin is an enrolled Tribal member of the Osage Nation and Cherokee Nation.
 He is from the Wa-Xa-Ko-Li District and Tzi-Zho Wah-Shtah-Keh clan.
 His Osage name is Tah-Wah Gka-Keh (Town Maker).
-Jake is the current President and CEO for the Tribal Emergency Management Association – “iTEMA”.
+Jake is the current President and CEO of the Tribal Emergency Management Association – “iTEMA”.

-Jake is a Firefighter/Paramedic for the City of Long Beach Fire Department.
-Currently, Jake is assigned to the Community Services Division as serves as the Community Emergency Response Team (CERT) Program Manager for the Fire Department.
-Jake has been involved in emergency services for over 22 years.
-He lives in Long Beach, California.
+Jake is a Firefighter/Paramedic for the City of Long Beach Fire Department in California.
+He is currently assigned to the Community Services Division and serves as the Community Emergency Response Team (CERT) Program Manager and Public Information Officer (PIO) for the Fire Department.
+Jake has been with the Long Beach Fire Department since 2000 and has been involved in emergency services for over 30 years.
+Jake lives in Lakewood, California with his son, Jace.